VanOvermeire/charger-alert/README.md

 Demo application that allows you to keep an eye on available connections for recharging your car.

 Inconsistencies in approaches (use of traits, generics, hiding or exposing of info) are at least partly caused by this being an experiment.
+On other occasions, 'experiment' is a great excuse.

 ## Status